aristanetworks/anta/docs/cli/nrfu.md

 anta nrfu table --help
 Usage: anta nrfu table [OPTIONS]

-  ANTA command to check network states with table result
+  ANTA command to check network states with table result.

 Options:
-  -d, --device TEXT         Show a summary for this device -t, --test TEXT           Show a summary for this test --group-by [device|test]  Group result by test or host. default none --help                    Show this message and exit.
+  --group-by [device|test]  Group result by test or host. default none --skip-error              Hide tests in errors due to connectivity issue --skip-failure            Hide tests in failure --skip-success            Hide tests in success to focus on error or failure --help                    Show this message and exit.
 ```

-The `--device` and `--test` options show a summarized view of the test results for a specific host or test case, respectively.

 The `--group-by` option show a summarized view of the test results per host or per test.

+The `--skip-error` option can be used to exclude tests that failed due to connectivity issues or unsupported commands.
+Same behavior applied to `--skip-failure` to skip tests in failure and `--skip-success` to skip tests in success.

 ### Examples